 Reduce the threshold for cognitive and cyclomatic complexities of functions.

-New code should be more thoroughly covered by tests than the rest of the codebase.
+Tests should cover new code more thoroughly than the rest of the codebase.

 Code duplications should be eliminated.